pingswept/me30-website/content/logistics/notes.md

 - note closed loop
 - find each component as we discuss: DC power supply, one power (barrel) jack, one LED, one resistor, one pushbutton, plus various wires and a breadboard.

 How the barrel jack works.
-Power is the outer metal shell, which goes to pin 2, at closed end.
-Ground is the inner metal shell, which goes to pin 1, at open end.
+See that pin 3 is not involved, and then use your multimeter to check polarity on pins 1 and 2.
+All of our power supplies are center-positive, but center-negative power supplies exist in the world.
+(In our supplies, postive is the center metal lining, which goes to pin 1, at closed end of barrel.
+Ground/negative is the outer metal shell, which goes to pin 2, closer to open end.)

 How the LED works